 You can be convicted of the crime for dumping less than five pounds of garbage, and the more you illegally dump, the harsher the penalties.
 If you are convicted of illegal dumping, you could face the following penalties.

-- Waste that weights less than five pounds or has a volume less than five gallons is a class C misdemeanor that is punishable by a $500 fine
+- Waste that weighs less than five pounds or has a volume less than five gallons is a class C misdemeanor that is punishable by a $500 fine

 - Waste that weights more than five pounds but less than 500 pounds or has a volume of more than five gallons, but less than 100 cubic feet is a class B misdemeanor that is punishable by: